need ideas for your national arts & humanities month event?

 - Send a press release to your local newspaper

-- Obtain an official proclamation of October as National Arts and Humanities Month from your local elected leaders.
+- Obtain an official proclamation of October as National Arts & Humanities Month from your local elected leaders.

 - As an advocate, you can use local media outlets to disseminate the facts and your opinions about the importance of the arts in your community.
 Determine who your local, state, and federal elected representatives are, how to contact them, and how to communicate with them effectively.